selfrefactor/rambda/README.md

 `R.mathMod` behaves like the modulo operator should mathematically, unlike the `%` operator (and by extension, `R.modulo`).
 So while `-17 % 5` is `-2`, `mathMod(-17, 5)` is `3`.

+> :boom: Explanation is taken from `Ramda` documentation site.

 ```javascript
 const result = [
   R.mathMod(-17, 5),